ArulGupta2102/playwright-demo/README.md

 - **Selectors:** Resilient selectors (getByRole, getByLabel, getByTestId) will be used for stability and accessibility.

 ---

+**Note: Always go through the code first after the code generation since it might be inconsistent and most likely will throw an error.**

 ## 4. Important Notes & Best Practices